Daryl Sabara: Personal life

 Sabara started dating singer-songwriter Meghan Trainor in July 2016.
 They became engaged on December 21, 2017, and married on December 22, 2018, Trainor's 25th birthday.
-On October 7, 2020, Trainor and Sabara announced they were expecting their first child together, a boy.
-On February 8, 2021, Trainor gave birth to their son.
-In January 2023, Trainor and Sabara announced they were expecting their second child together.
+On October 7, 2020, Trainor and Sabara announced they were expecting their first child, a boy.
+On February 8, 2021, Trainor gave birth to their first son.
+In January 2023, Trainor and Sabara announced they were expecting their second child.
+On April 25, 2023, Trainor and Sabara announced on The Kelly Clarkson Show that their second child is a boy.
+On July 1, 2023, they welcomed their second son.